Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 Navigate to the repository on GitHub (https://github.com/Adamsomondi/BANK-CHURN-PREDICTION).

-Switch to Your Branch i.e mine is datacleaning
+Switch to Your Branch from github

 Switch to the branch you just pushed by selecting it from the branch dropdown menu.